Shadow Complex: SalesShadow Complex was the top selling Xbox Live Arcade game for the week within its release, and furthermore was one of the top ten played titles for all of Xbox Live. It also broke all sales records for Xbox Live Arcade titles, selling over 200,000 units within the first week of release. It is estimated that the game has sold nearly 490,000 units, based on leaderboard statistics, within a year of its release. That number increased to over 600,000 as of year-end 2011.

-Shortly before the game's release, some activists considered calling for a boycott of Shadow Complex due to Orson Scott Card's views on homosexuality.
-The game does not contain any references to homosexuality.

 Possible sequel and remastered version

 Chair has considered a sequel to Shadow Complex, and had started working on development after the release of the first game.
 At that time, both Mustard and executives at Epic Games were considering possibilities for mobile games based on the success of spirit-based titles like Fieldrunners.
 Around mid-2010, about eight to nine months after the release of Shadow Complex and into the development of its sequel, Apple was preparing to announce the iPhone 4 which they said would offer enough processor power to run games using a 3D engine.
 Mustard got into contact with Apple with the offer to develop a game for the iPhone, and Apple allowed them to, but required completion of the title in a very short timeframe, approximately five months, as to have it ready for the iPhone release event.
 Because of the limited size of Chair, they could only work on one project at a time.
 Over one weekend, Mustard halted the development of the Shadow Complex sequel and put his team on developing Infinity Blade, which proved successful; the title had two further sequels.
 During this time, Mustard stated that they were stockpiling ideas for the Shadow Complex sequel after they completed Infinity Blade.
 Though they do not expect a sequel to perform as well as Infinity Blade, they have pledged that a sequel will be made.
 In a March 2016 interview, Mustard stated that the sequel's map and core game is in a playable state, but would need about a year and a half to add art assets, enemy behavior, and other mechanics needed to polish the title.